 When to Use Streaming on Multiple Platforms

 Common use cases for streaming on multiple platforms include webinars, live worship, gaming, speeches, sporting events, and live Q&As.
+In a nutshell, you should opt for multistreaming when you want to maximize your reach and don’t want to restrict your viewership to a single platform.

 What Are the Reasons to Not Multi-Stream?

 The pros of multi-streaming outweigh its cons.
 Remember that every platform in your multi-stream list isn’t the same.
-For example, some offer the freedom to add your brand assets, such as your logo and graphics, into the live stream, while others have the streaming software’s branding.
+For example, some offer the freedom to add your brand assets, such as your logo and graphics, into the live broadcast, while others have the streaming software’s branding.

-If branding is critical for your stream and you can’t afford the plans that offer such customizations, then sticking to one platform and exclusively streaming on your website might be a better option.
+If branding is critical for your online stream and you can’t afford the plans that offer such customizations, then sticking to one platform and exclusively streaming on your own website might be a better option.

 Similarly, suppose you aim to increase views or followers on a specific platform.
 In that case, you might be better off live streaming on only that platform and doubling down on marketing your stream on social media platforms.